Haruto-Tateishi/Lab-Work/README.md

  		- Contain additional files such as synonymous_codon_pairs.txt

  7. Pipeline
+ 	- Getting SFS for consequences
  		1. Annotate vcf files with VEP(variant effective predictor) like the command below
  			- ./vep -i path/to/input_vcf --cache --assembly GRCh37 --vcf --everything -o path/to/output_vcf
- 	2.
+ 		2. Run the script, 1kG-pickle.py or vcf-dict-pickle.py, to get super-dictionary pickle file.
+ 		3. Run the script, SFS-rel-cum.py, to get visual relative cumulative SFS.
+ 		4. Run the script, SFS-integration.py, to get table of area under curve for the comparison of degrees of selection.
+ 	- Getting SFS for synonymous codon pairs
+ 		1. Annotate vcf files with VEP(variant effective predictor) like the command below
+ 			- ./vep -i path/to/input_vcf --cache --assembly GRCh37 --vcf --everything -o path/to/output_vcf
+ 		2. Run the script, vcf-filter-chimp.py, to filter out lines whose ref bases do no match to ones of pantro6 ancestral genome sequence
+ 		3. Run the script, vcf-filter-syn.py, to filter out lines which do not have "synonymous_variant" vep annotation
+ 		4. Run the script, 1kG-pickle, to get super-dictionary pickle file.
+ 		5. Run the script, vcf-downsample-pickle.py, with optional nc values to downsample the pickle file.
+ 		6. Run the script, SFS-rel-cum, to get visual relative cumulative SFS for each SFS text files and the original pickle file.
+ 		7. Run the script, SFS-integration.py, to get tables of area under curve for the comparison of degrees of selection.
+ 		8. Run the script, table-combine.py, to create another table by combining the tables of area under curve for further comparison.

 ## Project with Vitor
 1. Overview of the Project with Vitor
 	- Infer human (non)synonymous DFE(s) using the PRFratio method.
 For this, we need to define a set of SNPs potentially neutral.
 In Drosophila melanogaster, we saw that SNPs from short-introns (< 86 bp) were a good candidate.
 For Humans, we are going to start testing SNP from non-regulatory, intergenic regions and use the folded SFS derived from these SNPs as the denominator for the ratio between two SFSs, where the numerator would be either a synonymous or a nonsynonymous SFS.
 The goal is to obtain a better version of DFEs that accounts for demography (a characteristic of the PRFratio method) and that uses a more appropriate set of neutral SNPs.
 It opens for the possibility of measuring selection on different genomic features like: regulatory regions, transcription factor binding sites, UTRs etc, and for measuring selection on synonymous codon pairs (one of the goals of the multiclass synonymous sites project).